nuggetsnegin/nextjs/README.md

 - For client-side rendering, fetch your data inside your components.
 You can mix and match these rendering modes to have a genuinely hybrid app ✨.

+## WORKING WITH SSR
+- Sometimes you just need to skip rendering some component on the server because:
+  - it depends on the DOM API
+  - it depends on client-side data
+  - something else
+Next.js supports dynamic imports that, when used with components, will opt out of SSR.

+## DEPLOYMENT
+- Depending on how you build your app will determine where you can deploy to.
+- By default, a Next.js app has to be deployed to an environment that supports Node.js.
+So that's pretty much everywhere expect static hosting services like netlify (not easily anyway).
+- 👍🏾   tip: You should deploy to vercel.
+Vercel literally made Next.js.
+- If you export your app to be pure static (no need for Node), you can deploy to static hosting services.
+You can use: next export
+- To do that.
+There are some gotchas, though.
+- ⚠️ warning: Besure to change the hardcoded API URLS in the fetch calls to use and ENV var for the live URLS.
+  - We're going to deploy to Vercel.
+It's actually pretty easy.
+Install the CLI npm npm i -g vercel -yarn yarn global add vercel
+  - In your project, run: vercel
+- That's it!
+If your project is already on Github, you can deploy that way from vercel as well.
+Create an account and connect your Github account.